infiniflow/infinity/docs/references/pysdk_api_reference.md

   - Parameter settings for a BMP index:
     - `block_size`: *Optional* - The size of the block in a BMP index.
 Range: `"1"` ~ `"256"`.
 Defaults to `"16"`.
     - `"compress_type"`: *Optional*
-      - `"compress"`: (Default) Store the block max in sparse format.
+      - `"compress"`: (Default) Store the block-max index in sparse format.
 Works best with small block size situations.
-      - `"raw"`: Store the block max without compression.
+      - `"raw"`: Store the block-max index without compression.

 :::tip NOTE
 - Import the `infinity.index` package to set `IndexInfo`, `IndexType`, and `InitParameter`.